 Tibero uses both intra-operator and inter-operator simultaneously for parallel execution.
 The query coordinator allocates worker threads to perform intra-operator parallelism.
 The number of worker threads allocated depends on a configurable parameter.
 These worker threads form a producer set.
 At the same time, another collection of worker threads called a consumer set is created.
 The producer set delivers rows to the consumer set to process the next execution plan simultaneously for inter-operator parallelism.
 The maximum number of worker sets run simultaneously in inter-operator parallelism is two.

 Tibero uses the pipeline model to connect two execution plans in inter-operator parallelism.
-It supports sequential table scan, index scan, multi-index scan for access methods.
+It supports sequential table scan, index scan, and multi-index scan for access methods.

 Tibero stores data files on one or more non-volatile storages.
 However, in 2008 TmaxSoft released its own in-memory DBMS called Tibero MMDB.
 In 2012, the company has made an interview that it is currently considering amalgamating the original disk-oriented product with its in-memory DBMS in the future.